etruel/visual-builder-for-contact-form-7/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a Visual Builder for contact form 7 forms.
+Adds a Visual Builder and a code highlighter for contact form 7 forms.
 ADD-on.
 Requires Contact Form 7 Plugin.

 == Description ==

 Currently Contact Form 7 plugin just allow editing forms with HTML in standard textarea.
 This Add-on allows previews, items order with drag and drop, and deletes field items just with a click.

+Also adds a HTML code highlighter in the textarea and some selectable themes to choose different colors schemes.

-See [Screenshots](https://wordpress.org/plugins/visual-builder-for-contact-form-7/screenshots/) to simple instructions.
+See [Screenshots](https://wordpress.org/plugins/visual-builder-for-contact-form-7/screenshots/) to see simple instructions and get an idea of its appearance.

 == Installation ==